MaylonRod/DarkElevator/README.md

 This is a dark mode Chrome/Edge extension for Tech Elevator's BootcampOS

-### !!!!Quizzes will looked weird and not cool for right now!!!!
+### !!!!Quizzes will look weird and not cool for right now!!!!

+## Instructions
+Make sure you have all the files downloaded, extracted, and in a folder.
+1. Open Chrome or Edge and navigate to chrome://extensions, or edge://extensions
+2. Enable developer mode
+3. Click "Load unpacked" and navigate to the folder where you stored the extension.
+4. Hit select folder and you should be good to go!

 ## Pics or it didn't happen